irvanwn/Capstone-C241-PS083/README.md

+## Backend - CLoud Computing
+Designing and Planning Architecture, Designing Rest API and Deploying through Cloud Run for endpoint communication with Mobile Android Application through Google Cloud Platform.
+Database was created in Firestore and deployed with App Engine.
+Machine Learning model API is  deployed at Google Compute engine.

 ## Tech Stack
 - Node.js     : Javascript Runtime, we use to create API
 - Firebase    : NoSQL database of Google Cloud Platform, is suitable for web/mobile application database login and suitable for login authentication. we use this as a Database for login